Karthik7417/meetup_analysis/README.md

 The "Results" folder is empty, and this folder is for storing outputs that are generated from R and Python scripts.

 ## Data Analysis Plan
-0. Before starting the processing, the main data files are available at this Google Drive link (because the file size, they cannot be uploaded to Github): https://drive.google.com/open?id=0B-ByxmArDTSuVW52LW1ybDV6N0E
+0. Before starting the processing, the main data files are available at this Google Drive link (because the file size, they cannot be uploaded to Github).
+You need to access this folder using your UMD account, but not other Gmail accounts: https://drive.google.com/open?id=0B-ByxmArDTSuVW52LW1ybDV6N0E
 1. There is "based_on_relevant_score.csv" file in the "results" folder.
 This file contains a list of tags that will be used for selecting MeetUp groups.
 From the "group_results.csv" file that contains all the group information from the 8-month period, select all the groups that has at least one of the tags from the "based_on_relevant_score.csv" file.
 Save the result in a "filtered_groups.csv" file.
 2. Each group has a unique "group_id" in the filtered group table.
 Use the "group_id" to filter events from the "events_results.csv" file.
 Save the result as "filtered_events.csv".
 3. GID is unique for both time and group (while group_id is unique for only group).
 For each record in the "filtered_groups.csv", provide topics by running topic modeling for the "description" field, and add the topics in a new column called "topics".